sameersegal/CapitalGains/README.md

 **Pre-Processing**
 1. Fetch Transaction History from Spreadsheet and save.
-2. Find stocks sold in the current financial year
+2. Fetch CII data and save.
-3. Find stocks sold
+3. Find stocks sold in the current financial year
-4. For each such stock sold calculate capital gains
+4. Get the stock split history for each such stock
-5. Get the stock split history for each such stock
+5. For each such stock sold calculate capital gains

 **Capital Gains Calculation**
 1. Inputs (for 1 stock):